 Perceived organizational support (POS) pertains to employees' perceptions of how much their employer values and cares about their contributions.
 It is rooted in the psychological contract between employees and their organization, based on the perceived support and fairness employees receive in exchange for their efforts (Liu & Yin, 2023).
 When employees perceive strong organizational support, they feel appreciated, respected, and cared for by their company, believing that the organization values their performance and general well-being.
 This perception of support has several positive consequences, including improved job satisfaction, organizational commitment, motivation, and performance (Liu et al., 2022; Malik et al., 2022).
-Additionally, employees who experience this support are more likely to engage in organizational support among employees is substantially influenced by ethical leadership.
+Additionally, employees who experience this support are more likely to engage in organizational citizenship behaviors and exhibit greater loyalty to the company.
+The perception of organizational support among employees is substantially influenced by ethical leadership.
 When executives act ethically and support ethical practices, employees are more inclined to trust and believe in their organization (Saeed et al., 2022).